hayach2/FrenchOrFraud/frontend/README.md

 When the user guesses correctly, a green "+1" floats on the screen, and the overall score in the top right corner increments by one.
 Conversely, an incorrect guess results in a red "-1" and a corresponding score decrement.

+If the player guesses correctly, a hard word will be displayed next.
+Otherwise, an easy word will be displayed next.
+Note that a word is never repeated in the same game.

 At the end of the game, if the player wins, confetti celebrates their victory with the message "You won!".
 If they lose, no confetti appears, and the message "You have lost :(" is displayed.